 THE OREGON VARIATIONS

-This entertaining and often irreverent collection includes stories set in every county in Oregon.
+This entertaining and often irreverent collection includes stories set throughout the 36 counties of Oregon.
 The book celebrates the state's individualistic and quirky inhabitants, from Beaverton roller derby queens and a Hells Canyon Hot Shot fire crew to cantankerous Newport fishermen.

 Click here to read a sample story, about a Portland bookstore owner who buys the mystic Oregon Vortex on a hunch.

 Click here for discussion points, and to learn more about "The Oregon Variations."